 Any student may seek assistance or report an intoxicated or drug-impaired peer to a Hilbert College Campus Safety Officer, Residence Life Staff member or member of the Hilbert College community.
 By doing this, neither they nor the peer will face disciplinary action from the College for having used or provided alcohol or drugs.
-Further, if the consumption of alcohol or drugs took place at an event held, sponsored, organized or supported by a student group and the person who seeks assistance for the intoxicated or drug-impaired student was a member or guest of the student group involved, the College will weigh this fact heavily as a mitigating circumstance with respect to any potential disciplinary action with respect to the other members of the group.
-Conversely, the College will consider the failure to seek assistance by members of the student group as a factor when determining the appropriateness of any such disciplinary action.
+Further, if the consumption of alcohol or drugs took place at an event held, sponsored, organized or supported by a student group and the person who seeks assistance for the intoxicated or drug-impaired student was a member or guest of the student group involved, the College will weigh this fact heavily as a mitigating circumstance with respect to any potential disciplinary action with respect to the other members of the student group as a factor when determining the appropriateness of any such disciplinary action.
 The College also may consider as mitigating factors any efforts made by the hosts or officers to prevent the harmful or potentially harmful situation and their cooperation with the College in its investigation of the situation.